shaoyifei96/Symskill/README.md

 [link](https://github.com/google-deepmind/mujoco/issues/572) -->

-## How to run the code for Symskill symbol and skill Coinvention
+## Deprecated Instructions for Symskill Predicate Invention
 1. To save some time, the demos can be predownloaded.
 Make sure you have the datasets downloaded [url](https://drive.google.com/drive/folders/1ov7LyJZDlFpr1rastzVNd9uqutqK03I_?usp=sharing) or [repo](https://github.com/shaoyifei96/predicators_robocasa_files.git) , in the project folder, one folder above the predicators_robocasa folder (These datasets can also be generated by turning off ```CFG.robo_kitchen_load_dataset``` in settings.py, but it takes a while to generate)
 1. Clear the ```saved_approach``` folder if there is one.
 Learn each task one by one, starting with the first one in sequence (setting ```CFG.robo_kitchen_task``` to OpenSingleDoor, PnPCounterToCab, CloseSingleDoor), make sure ```CFG.use_learnt_goal_predicates``` is True, and ```--load_approach``` in ```Debug Grammer Search Invention``` launch file is not included.
 Then learn the OpenSingleDoor a second time, so it takes CloseSingleDoor goal predicate into account during learning.
 1. Set the task to ```StoreFruit``` (set the goal so that 2 tasks can be performed in a row), enable ```--load_approach``` flag now, and it should be able to first open the door, then pick the cheese on the counter in the cabinet.